How to Get 100 Google Reviews in 90 Days

 Speed shows you care.
 Acknowledge their concern immediately.

 Thank them for their feedback.
 Apologize for their experience, even if you disagree with their assessment.
-Offer to make it right privately.
+Offer to make it right privately — and never disclose any specifics about their visit or care in a public reply.

 Public responses aren’t arguments to win.
 They’re demonstrations of your professionalism for everyone else reading.